-11. Responsibilities for Shared or Common Areas a.
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+9. Issues that may have affected your p oroperty y a.
+Has there been any s damage to your prop Νο If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
+Are you aware of the existence of asbestos in your property?
+If you have answered yes, please give details: 10.
+Services а.
+Please tick which services are connected to your property and give details of the supplier: Services Connected Suppli er Gas / liquid petroleum gas d.
+Do you have a maintenance contract for your septic tank?
+If you have answered yes , please give details of the company with which you have a maintenance contract: Yes/No 11.
+Responsibilities for Shared or Common Areas •••• a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes / No / Den't Knew If you have answered yes, please give details: b.
+If you have answered yes, please give details: Νο b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes / No / Not applicable If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes / No d.
+If you have answered yes, please give details: Νο C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-Yes / Ne If you have answered yes, please give details: Shared back garden with designated areas. e.
-As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-Yes / No If you have answered yes, please give details: f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
-Yes / No If you have answered yes, please give details: 12.
-Charges associated with your property a.
+No If you have answered yes, please give details: e.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries? Νο If you have answered yes, please give details: f.
+As far as you are aware, is there a Public Right of Way across any part of your property?
+(A Public Right of Way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+If you have answered yes , please give details: Νο 12.
+Charges associated with your property а.
 Is there a factor or property manager for your property?
-Yes / No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges:
+No If you have answered yes, please provide the name and address and give details of any deposit held and approximate charges: